segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 hidden: true
 ---

-> info "Segment's Data Graph is in private beta"
+> info "Segment's Data Graph is in public beta"
-> The Data Graph is in private beta, and Segment is actively working on this feature.
+> The Data Graph is in public beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

 With Linked Profiles, you can build a Data Graph that defines relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.